-So what we have is a clear indication that in addition to what Christ did, he must yet as the High Priest, he was both the sin offering and the High Priest, he must also put certain sins that were the children of Israel.
+So what we have is a clear indication that in addition to what Christ did, He must yet as the High Priest.

+He was both the sin offering and the High Priest.

+He must also put certain sins with the children of Israel.